ssaadh/Data-Structures-Algorithms-SWE-LeetCode-Studying/week_5/week-5-hw.md

 a.

 b. base case:
-  if root is None: return False
+  if root is None:
+    return True

 c. recurrence relation:
-  pass
+  if (root.left is not None and root.right is not None) or (root.left is None and root.right is None):
+    return full(root.left) and full(root.right)
+  elif root.left or root.right:
+    return False

 d.
 Verified:
-  A.
-  B.
-  C.
-  D.
-  E.
+  A. L: True.
+R: 10, 14, have one child only.
+False.
+  B. root: 1 has one child.
+R: 2, 3, 4 have one child.
+False.
+  C. L: All 0 or 2 children.
+R: All 0 or 2 children.
+True.
+  D. L: All 0 or 2 children.
+R: All 0 or 2 children.
+True.
+  E. L: 4 has one child.
+R: 3, 6, 8 have one child.
+False.

 e.
 N-ary solution:
   if root is None: